 When possible, select plants that show resistance to the disease (see Table 1).

 Ornamental Plants: For fungicides to be effective, they must be applied as soon as symptoms are noticed.
 Product labels will provide information on how often to spray.
 When ranges are given, use the shorter interval during cool, damp weather.
 Be sure to cover both the upper and lower surfaces of the leaves.

 Table 2 lists fungicides labeled for ornamental plants.
-Myclobutanil, propiconazole, thiophanate-methyl, and triadimefon have systemic properties and can be sprayed less often than sulfur or copper-based fungicides.
+Myclobutanil, propiconazole, thiophanate-methyl, have systemic properties and can be sprayed less often than sulfur or copper-based fungicides.
 When powdery mildew persists and sprays are repeated, it is recommended to rotate (alternate) fungicides to decrease the chance of fungi developing resistance.